opensearch-project/documentation-website/_dashboards/workspace/workspace-acl.md

 To remove several collaborators simultaneously, follow these steps:

-1. Select the rows of collaborators you want to remove from the table.
-After "Delete x collaborators" button appears.
+1. Select the rows containing the collaborators you want to remove from the table.
+A "Delete x collaborators" button appears.
 2. Select the **Delete x collaborators** button.
 3. Review the confirmation modal that appears.
 4. Select **Confirm** to remove all selected collaborators from the table.